 Playing around with the photogenic and friendly monkeys here never gets old.
 The surrounding forest itself creates gorgeous scenery with its tall trees, carved mythical creatures, hanging roots, and temples.
 The admission fee is Rp50,000 per person and no additional charge is applied if the photo shooting is done casually.
 There’s an additional charge if the couple is wearing bridal attire.

 Located around 30 minutes from Ubud, the mythical Petanu River is one of the most important rivers on the island.
 It airs the farmlands and closely interlinked with the local’s belief and folklore.
 It is also my hometown and a river of my childhood – so I know some of its hidden crevices by heart.
 For a more adventurous couple who don’t mind getting wet, I will take them here for an intimate and dramatic photoshoot.
 Just advise them to bring an extra pair of clothes and a towel.

 Front Gate of Samuan Tiga Temple

 Located between Blangsinga Waterfall and the town of Ubud, Pura Samuan Tiga as it is known is an exemplary piece of Balinese temple architecture.
 The front gate makes for a dramatic backdrop for a photo shooting.
 It is ok to not wear a sarong as long as you don’t go inside the temple area.

 Ubud Traditional Art Market and Palace

-Market is always an interesting place to shoot with its variety of textures, colors, movements, and people.
-Ubud Traditional Art Market is popular for the obvious reason, so try to go there before 10am to avoid the horde of day trippers and harsh light.
-Even then, there will be people all around so patience and agility is needed to capture some good shots.
-The street and the palace also provide some stunning backgrounds for casual photoshoot and street photography make this location one of the best honeymoon photo spots in Ubud!
+The market is always an interesting place to shoot with its variety of textures, colors, movements, and people.
+Ubud Traditional Art Market is popular for the obvious reason, so try to go there before 10 am to avoid the horde of day-trippers and harsh light.
+Even then, there will be people all around so patience and agility are needed to capture some good shots.
+The street and the palace also provide some stunning backgrounds for casual photoshoot and street photography makes this location one of the best honeymoon photo spots in Ubud!